 Think of a refrigerator, but in reverse.
-An air source heat pump extracts heat from the air outside and releases it into your home.
+An Air Source Heat Pump extracts heat from the air outside and releases it into your home.
 In the same way that a refrigerator gets hot on the outside, your home will become warmer as heat is extracted from the air outside and used in your central heating or hot water system.
-Air source heat pumps can be used all year around and can even be used in reverse during the summer when they can have a cooling effect.
+Air Source Heat Pumps can be used all year round, and can even be used in reverse during the summer when they have a cooling effect.

-Although an air source heat pump is considered to be a renewable energy solution, it does require some electricity to run – just as a refrigerator does.
+Although an ASHP is considered to be a renewable energy solution, it does require some electricity to run – just as a refrigerator does.
 In addition to the unit price of electricity, the cost of running the heat pump will depend on two interrelated factors:

 Heat demand can be explained as the room or water temperature you wish to achieve with the system.
 It goes without saying that higher temperatures will require more energy to achieve and therefore incur higher running costs.

 The efficiency of your heat pump system can depend on various factors including:

 The COP measures how much heat is generated for each unit of electricity input.
 For example, a COP of 2 means that that 2kw of heat have been generated for every 1kw of electricity input.
 An average home is likely to require around 12,000 kWh of heat per year, whilst an average heat pump is likely to produce 3kw of heat for every 1kw of electricity it consumes – a COP of 3.

 This means that the heat pump will consume 4,000 kWh of electricity to satisfy an annual heat demand 12,000 kWh.
 If the unit price of electricity is £0.13 per unit, then the annual cost of running the heat pump would be £520.